 Value engineering is not primarily centered on a specific category of the physical sciences.
 Instead, it incorporates available technologies, as well as the principles of economics and business management techniques, into its procedures.
 When viewed as a management discipline, it uses the total resources available to an organization to achieve broad management objectives.
 Hence, value engineering is a systematic and creative approach for attaining a return on investment by improving what the product or service does in relation to the money spent on it.

-Value engineering (VE) is a management technique that seeks the best functional balance between cost, reliability and performance of a product, project, process, system or service.
-It is a function oriented, systematic team approach and method to improve the ‘value’ of product, project, process, system or service by using an examination of function.
+Value engineering is a function oriented, systematic team approach and method to improve the ‘value’ of product, project, process, system, or service by using an examination of the function.
 Value, as defined, is the ratio of function to cost.
 Value can therefore be increased by either improving the function or reducing the cost.
 It is a primary tenet of value engineering that basic functions be preserved and not be reduced as a consequence of pursuing value improvements.
-Often, the value improvement is focused on cost reduction; however other important areas such as customer perceived quality and performance are also of paramount importance in the value equation.
+Frequently, the value improvement is focused on cost reduction.
+However other important areas such as customer perceived quality and performance are also of paramount importance in the value equation.

 History of value engineering

 Value engineering was conceived at General Electric Company in early 1940s.
 At that time due to the World War II, there were shortages of skilled labour, raw materials, and component parts.
 To overcome theses shortages, Lawrence Miles, Jerry Leftow, and Harry Erlicher at General Electric looked for acceptable substitutes.
 They noticed that these substitutions frequently reduced costs, improved the product, or both.
 What started out as an accident out of necessity, was turned into a systematic process.
 The new methodology was so successful that it was possible to produce goods at greater production and operational efficiency and at lower costs.
 As a result of its success, GE formed a special group led by Larry Miles to refine the methodology.